-The Master of Arts in School Counseling prepares students to become professional counselors.
+The Master of Arts in School Counseling, a CACREP and NCATE accredited program, prepares students to become professional school counselors.
 The development of a strong professional identity, a rich knowledge base, and expertise in the skills of counseling are essential to respond to the multitude of societal changes and to the ever-expanding counseling profession.
 Specifically, this program prepares quality counselors for public schools in P-12 settings.

-Counseling, Social Work, and Educational Graduate Office - MEP 295 schoolcounseling@nku.edu or (859) 572-7892
+Counseling, Social Work, and Educational Graduate Office -MEP 295 schoolcounseling@nku.edu or 859-572-7892

 The Counselor Education Program is administered by the Department of Counseling, Social Work and Leadership, located in the Mathematics-Education-Psychology Center (MEP), Suite 203.
-Dr. Brett Zyromski Director at (859) 572-5943 or via e-mail at zyromskib1@nku.edu
+Contact Dr. Brett Zyromski Graduate Program Director at (859) 572-5943 or via e-mail at zyromskib1@nku.edu